Duality Theory for Bounded Lattices: A Comparative Study: The Celani-Gonz a lez approach

 \begin{remark} \plabel{rem: basic properties of CG} Let $\C = (X, \K)$ be a CG-space. \begin{enumerate} \item \cref{CG meet in K} says that if $U, V \in \K$, then the meet $U \wedge V$ exists in $\K$.
 Consequently, both $\K$ and $\L\C$ are bounded lattices.
 The bottom of $\L\C$ is $\varnothing$ by \cref{CG X in K}. \item The reverse inclusion in \cref{CG Box join} holds automatically, so the condition says that $\Box_S$ preserves binary joins in $\L\C$.
 This is equivalent to $S^{-1}$ preserving binary meets in $\K$. \end{enumerate} \end{remark}

 Clearly $\CG$ is a (non-full) subcategory of $\CGS$.
 By \cite[Thm.~3.24]{CG20}, $\CGS$ is dually equivalent to $\SLat$, and $\CG$ is dually equivalent to $\Lat$ by \cite[Thm.~3.32]{CG20}.
 Consequently, $\CG$ is equivalent to $\JML$.
-To obtain the equivalences of the upper part of \cref{figure: intro}, we give a direct proof of the latter, from which the former follows as a corollary.
+To obtain the equivalence of the upper part of \cref{figure: intro}, we give a direct proof that $\CG$ is equivalent to $\JML$, from which the duality between $\CG$ and $\Lat$ follows from \cref{cor: JML = Lat}.

 We start by recalling the functor $\mathbb{M} \colon \JMS \to \CGS$ of \cite{CG20}.
 For $X \in \JMS$ let $X_m$ be the set of meet-irreducible elements of $X$, where we recall that $x \in X - \{ 1 \}$ is \emph{meet-irreducible} if $x = y \wedge z$ implies that $x = y$ or $x = z$.
 Set